Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Introduction

-In Section \ref{mainresults}, we let the number of identifiable mixture components $M$ depend on the sample size $n$, that is, we let $M=M(n)$.
-This can be interpreted as proposing a prior on the number of identifiable mixture components that is a function of the sample size.
-We study the behavior of $M(n)$ as the number of observations increases.
+The paper is organized as follows.
+In section \ref{mainresults}, we let the number of identifiable admixture components $M$ depend on the sample size $n$, that is, we let $M=M(n)$.
+We state and prove Theorems \ref{growth} and \ref{extrema2}.
+In addition, in Theorems \ref{clt_2} and \ref{clt_gen} we state a central limit theorem (CLT) for the distribution of the number of identifiable admixture components, and in Theorem \ref{conc_unif_thm} we prove that the number of identifiable admixture components concentrates around its expected value.

-In Theorem \ref{growth} we show that if $M(n)$ is given by the cardinality of the extremal set of the convex hull of $n$ elements sampled iid from the uniform over the simplex $\Delta^{J-1}$, then the asymptotic growth rate of $\mathbb{E}[M(n)]$ is $(\log n)^{J-1}$.
-In Theorem \ref{growthdist} we state, retaining the same assumption on $M(n)$, a central limit theorem (CLT) for the distribution of the number of identifiable components of the admixture model.
-In Theorem \ref{hullconv} we prove that, as number of extrema of the convex hull grows to infinity, the convex hull tends to an apeirogon, a polytope with infinitely many sides.
-In Theorem \ref{extrematopost} we state that the $(\log n)^{J-1}$ asymptotic growth rate of the expectation of the number of identifiable components holds also when the $n$ elements are drawn from a generic distribution, under a very mild assumption.
-We relax this latter assumption in Theorem \ref{extrema2}.

-We then consider inference when the number of identifiable admixture components is equal to $J$, the admixture components are known but admixture weights are not.
-In Theorem \ref{polya}, we use a uniqueness result from Choquet theory (Proposition \ref{prop1}) to show that a P\'olya tree posterior always retrieves our admixture weights.
-In Theorem \ref{thm1} we also give the rate of convergence of the P\'olya tree posterior to the weights.
+In section \ref{choq} we consider inference when the number of identifiable admixture components is equal to $J$, the dimension of the Euclidean space $\mathbb{R}^J$ we are working with, but the admixture components and weights are unknown.
+In Theorem \ref{thm1}, we use Theorem \ref{choq2} and Glivenko-Cantelli to retrieve the Choquet measure and thus also the identifiable admixture weights.

-In Section \ref{algorithm}, we use the idea of mixture models based on the extremal set to formulate a novel algorithm that outputs an admixture model composed of only extremal elements.
-We state the objective function the algorithm optimizes, and provide a two-stage algorithm.
+In section \ref{algorithm}, we use the idea of mixture models based on the extremal set to formulate a novel algorithm that outputs an admixture model composed of only extremal elements, that is, an estimate of the richest cheap model.
+We state the objective function the algorithm optimizes, and provide a two-stage procedure.
 We apply this latter to the Associated Press data from the First Text Retrieval Conference (TREC-1), a large collection of terms used in 2246 documents.